Wichita councilman Bryan Frye announces he is running for mayor

 District 5 Councilman Bryan Frye on Thursday announced he is launching a campaign for City Hall’s top job.

-Current Wichita Mayor Brandon Whipple also announced today he is running for a second term, though he has not yet filed paperwork.
+Current Wichita Mayor Brandon Whipple also announced on Thursday he is running for a second term, though he has not yet filed paperwork.

 Three others have already filed to run for the position, Julie Rose Stroud, Anthony Gallardo and Celeste Racette.
 There is plenty of time for others to join them.
 Candidates have until June 1 to register for city elections.